How To Change Careers

 Once you’ve considered your passions, you can discover how the essence of the activities you enjoy might connect with existing careers.
 If you like discussing politics, you might be interested in a career that deals with matters of public policy.
 If you enjoy caretaking, you might want to choose a career path that gives you the opportunity to do so, such as a career in nursing.
 As a mentor, you might enjoy a career in education.
 If you love computers, you might look into an IT career.
 If you are energized by volunteer work, you might consider becoming a social worker.
 Once you find a career that seems right for you, spend time researching it to make sure it will really offer you a chance to be fulfilled.

 A certain career might be the perfect fit for your interests and passions, but unless you have the necessary skills to land a job in that field, you’re going to have a difficult time making a change.
 The good news is that online education offers a great way to gain the skills and knowledge you need without upending your life.
 Thanks to the flexibility and convenience of online learning, you can keep working at your current job as you learn new skills and earn a degree that can help you land a new job.
 If you have a bachelor’s degree, consider earning a master’s degree.
 If you have a master’s degree, you may want to look into earning a doctorate or perhaps a certificate.
 The best online universities offer a wide range of options in a variety of the most popular fields.
-You can earn everything from a nursing degree to an IT degree to a degree in social work, public policy, or education, among others.
+You can earn everything from a nursing degree to a degree in social work, public policy, or education, among others.

 Finding a new job is about a lot more than browsing the internet for opportunities.
 As a working adult, you no doubt have plenty of business contacts as well as friends and acquaintances.
 Do you know anyone who works in the industry you hope to enter?
 How about anyone at a company that employs people in the career you want?
 Any connections you have—or can make—can help you uncover existing job openings and opportunities.
 If you have a good relationship with your current employer, you can even talk to management about changing careers in-house.